 Finally everything had come together and was looking like a normal approach, fully configured, stabilized, now all that is left is put this big boy on the runway and get it stopped!
 At about 500 feet above the ground there was a very loud bang or explosion.
 The noise shocked me and the view that I had instantly after the explosion was frightening.
 My front windshield had shattered and crazed, I had zero forward visibility!

 Immediately I transferred control of the aircraft to the First Officer so that he could make the landing.
 Another curve ball was thrown at the crew.
 For this last segment of the flight, I wasn’t sure if my windshield was going to implode into the cockpit an essentially fill me up with shattered shards of glass, and possibly cause great bodily harm to me!
 Consequently, I was sitting very low in my seat, kinda like “Cheech and Chong” in the movie Up In Smoke, hoping to avoid the windshield, if in fact, it imploded in on me.

-Once that aircraft was down to a very slow taxi speed I take back control of the aircraft and taxied it off the runway to the awaiting flotilla of fire trucks, the time was approximately 9:36 pm EDT.
+Once that aircraft was on the runway and down to a very slow taxi speed, I take back control of the aircraft and taxied it off the runway to the awaiting flotilla of fire trucks.
+The time was approximately 9:36 pm EDT.

 With ground control acting as the liaison between the fire trucks and the flight crew, we coordinated engine shut down, the firemen checking the exterior of the aircraft, and finally getting the fireman to board the aircraft to further check for the existence of fire inside the aircraft.

 Once it was determined that the aircraft was safe the tug was allowed to hook up and pull the aircraft on the the gate.
 Once out of the aircraft, after the paperwork was accomplished in the aircraft’s log book, I headed to our flight operations at Washington Dulles.
 Sitting down in a chair already was agents from the FAA!